pulumi/docs/content/blog/how-secrets-sprawl-is-slowing-you-down/index.md

 Only a few things are certain in the lives of developers and DevOps engineers: taxes, yearly performance reviews, and secret sprawl.
 While the first two are inevitable, the last one is something that can be managed.

 As we keep adding new cloud resources and releasing new applications, the number of secrets we need to manage keeps growing: passwords, API keys, certificates, and more.
-And as this is not enough, we need to manage secrets across different systems and environments with different teams that need to access them; we end up with duplicates.
+And as if this isn't enough, we need to manage secrets across different systems and environments with different teams that need to access them; we end up with duplicates.

 Let's have a look at a typical environment and see what teams use: Everything container-related may use Docker secrets or Kubernetes secrets.
 There is also a high chance that they might use cloud-specific secrets managers like Azure Key Vault, AWS Secrets Manager, or Google Secret Manager.
 In addition to these, there is a high chance that they might use HashiCorp Vault or some enterprise-grade secrets manager like CyberArk.